 How to Steam Carrots without a Steamer Basket

-To steam carrots in the microwave, add carrot pieces to a large microwave safe bowl.
+To steam carrots in the microwave, add carrot pieces to a large microwave-safe bowl.
 Add 2 to 3 tablespoons water.
 Cover the bowl with a microwave lid and cook for 1 to 2 minutes, depending on the desired level of tenderness.

-Keep in mind that microwaving steaming method may result in uneven doneness in carrots due to its style of heat distribution.
+Keep in mind that the microwaving steaming method may result in uneven doneness in carrots due to its style of heat distribution.

-Depending on the seasoning, you can quickly saute the cooked carrots with the seasoning, or just toss them.
+Depending on the seasoning, you can quickly saute the cooked carrots with the seasoning or just toss them.

 - Classic: ¼ teaspoon each of sea salt and freshly ground pepper.
 Toss cooked carrots until nicely coated.